 Mother and daughter embraced each other in a heartwarming hug.

-“And you look stunning as well Emily.”
-Susannah complimented her.
+“And you look lovely as well Emily,” Susannah said.

 “Yes, you certainly do,” Jerry replied.

 “Thank you, Mr. and Mrs. Morrow.
 You both look wonderful as well.”

 Just then the door opened and a young woman with curly dark hair entered the room “If you’re all ready my parents have the cars all set to go to the church.”